rewebcan/warwick/README.md

 # warwick
-An usefull League of Legends API client
+An useful League of Legends API client